Tom-Nagy/know-it/README.md

 8. The gameplay to be easy to understand.
 9. To be able to choose a difficulty level for the game.
 10. To be able to choose the subject of the game.
-11. To create a profile to keep tract of my gaming score and progress.
+11. To keep tract of my gaming score and progress.

 **As a returning user, I want:**

 1. To improve.
 2. To check the different subjects.
 3. Challenge myself on the game.
-4. Earn different medals and success regarding my game score.
+4. Earn different achievements playing the game.
-5. To check out additional content or information.
-6. To contact and get information on the website owner.
+5. To contact and get information on the website owner.

 [**:back:** *Table of Content*](#Table-of-Content)